-In addition to the qualitative and quantitative components, students must complete their degree at Southwestern within a certain number of credit hours.
-Students are allowed a maximum of 175 credit hours to complete their degree.
-Students who exceed the maximum hours will be considered ineligible for financial aid.
-All transfer hours will be counted toward the maximum timeframe.
+In addition to the qualitative and quantitative components, students must complete their degree at Southwestern within a certain number of credits.
+Students are allowed a maximum of 175 credits to complete their degree.
+Students who exceed the maximum credits will be considered ineligible for financial aid.
+All transfer credits will be counted toward the maximum timeframe.
 All semesters of enrollment will be considered, including semesters where the student did not receive financial aid.